 – MARK TWAIN

-More on the literacy projects: the Camel Book Drive was begun in 2007 to supply a camel-borne library in northeastern Kenya, and the Afghan Women's Writing Project was begun in 2009 to nurture and support the oft-silenced voices of Afghan women foster creative and intellectual exchange between Afghan women writers and American women authors and teachers.
+More on the literacy projects: The Camel Book Drive was begun in 2007 to supply a camel-borne library in northeastern Kenya, and the Afghan Women's Writing Project was begun in 2009 to nurture and support the oft-silenced voices of Afghan women and foster creative and intellectual exchange between Afghan women writers and American women authors and teachers.